LimKaiShi/cr-run-snakemake/README.md

 #### On HPC

-xxx.batch script must be present
+example.sbatch script must be present

-*Example of xxx.sbatch format to run pipeline:*
+*Example of example.sbatch format to run pipeline:*

 ```
 #!/bin/bash